-Mission: "To provide high quality, cost effective, holistic, evidence-based interventions to address the chemical dependency and mental health needs of a diverse clientele."
+Mission: "To provide high quality, cost effective, holistic, evidence-based treatment to address the chemical dependency and mental health needs of a diverse clientele."

-Restoring Lives Overcoming Addictions has provided a safe, supportive atmosphere for those seeking recovery of drugs and alcohol since 2008.
+Restoring Lives Overcoming Substance Abuses has provided a safe, supportive atmosphere for those seeking recovery of drugs and alcohol since 2008.

-Restoring Lives Overcoming Addictions is more than just an organization that wants to treat people.
+Restoring Lives Overcoming Substance Abuses (ReLoad) is more than just an organization that wants to treat people.
 It has a compelling desire to save our communities from the nightmare of addiction.
-The current Executive Director has committed to changing the way we treat its clients in need because it has affected his life twice over the past 6 years.
+The non profit was formatted in Dec 2007 under a local church for a means to help it's parish members returning from prison.
+The original house located in inner city housed up to 10 men that worked for the landscaping program under Restoring Lives.
+The church decided that they no longer wanted to run the organization and in 2016 ceased its involvement.
+The current President has committed to carry on the tradition to helping but increase the number of lives touched.
+He believes in changing the way we treat its clients in need because it has affected his life twice over the past 6 years.
 First was the horrific murder of a family member by drug dealers and an addict.
 Here’s how the story goes:

 Our second drive is simply stated by explaining that a family member fell in love with the a guy who introduced her to a “good time” and its name was Heroin.
 It began with snorting, then injecting, and then the life spiraled out of control.
 She’s given birth to an addicted baby, has served numerous jail sentences, and now is incarcerated in prison.
 Again, stories you hear across each and every state in the Union, from the rich as well as the poor.
 It affects us all and is at tragic proportions.
 Where does it stop.
 How can we make a difference?